 You will find out there are several basic ways to help create a network for your memories.
 A memory infrastructure is a mechanism you can use for multiple subjects.

 The storyline system is another powerful memory system.
 Pick your favorite story, break it down into segments, and there is your device.
-You can use any story.
+You can use any story that has a memorable progression.
 You can also create a story using the routines from your daily life.

 Name association system will increase your social credibility with minimal effort.
 Imagine being able to remember the names of everyone you meet.
 Yes, it is not only possible; it is fun.